JatinParmar27/LGMVIP-Web-Task-One/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Here is the link of hosted Project : https://lgmvip-web-task-one.vercel.app/
+Here is the link to the hosted Project: https://lgmvip-web-task-one.vercel.app/

 ## Available Scripts